chriswendt/ietf/draft-ietf-stir-passport.md

 **Abstract**

 This document defines a token format for verifying with non-repudiation the sender of and authorization to send information related to the originator of personal communications.
-A cryptographic signature is defined to protect the integrity of the information used to identify the originator of a personal communications session toward a terminating entity.
-The cryptographic signature is defined with the intention that it can confidently verify the originating persona even when the signature is sent to the terminating party over a potentially unsecure channel.
-The Persona Assertion Token (PASSporT) is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenarios where the originating and terminating parties may not have a direct trusted relationship.
+A cryptographic signature is defined to protect the integrity of the information used to identify the originator of a personal communications session toward a destination entity.
+The cryptographic signature is defined with the intention that it can confidently verify the originating persona even when the signature is sent to the destination party over a potentially unsecure channel.
+The Persona Assertion Token (PASSporT) is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenarios where the originating and destination parties may not have a direct trusted relationship.

 **1. Introduction**

 In today's IP-enabled telecommunications world, there is a growing concern about the ability to trust incoming invitations for communications sessions, including video, voice and messaging.
 As an example, modern telephone networks provide the ability to spoof the telephone number for many legitimate purposes including providing network features and services on the behalf of a legitimate telephone number.
 However, as we have seen, bad actors have taken advantage of this ability for illegitimate and fraudulent purposes meant to trick telephone users to believe they are someone they are not.
 This problem can be extended to many emerging forms of personal communications.

 This document defines a common method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI or application specific identity string representing the originator of personal communications.
 Through extended profiles other information associated with the originating party or the transport of the personal communications can be attached to the token.
 The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
 A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so that creation and verification of persona information can be implemented in a flexible way and can be used in many personal communications applications including end-to-end applications that require different signaling protocol interworking.
 It is anticipated that signaling protocol specific guidance will be provided in other related documents and specifications to specify how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.